postfinance/swiss-hacks/spec/Req_Swisshacks.md

 - **Then** my settings should be saved successfully

 ## User Story 9: Customer Support
-As a customer, I want to contact customer support online for assistance with banking services.
+As a customer, I want to contact customer support for assistance with banking services.

 ### Scenario:
 - **Given** I am logged into my online banking account
 - **When** I click on "Contact Us" or "Support"
-- **Then** I should have options to reach out via chat, email, or phone
+- **Then** I need to obtain the contact information for support.
-- **And** receive timely assistance from customer support